 The Enterprisers Project, an online community helping CIOs and IT leaders achieve success further define digital transformation as “the integration of digital technology into all areas of a business, fundamentally changing how you operate and deliver value to customers.
 It’s also a cultural change that require organizations to continually challenge the status quo, experiment, and get comfortable with failure.”

-We asked ourselves if true digital transformation really is about adopting technology, finding a way to deliver value to customers and building a viable economic model around it.
+We firstly asked ourselves if true digital transformation really is about adopting technology?
+Secondly, is it about finding a way to deliver value to customers and building a viable economic model around it?
 We felt all of these are really outcomes of certain fundamental shifts.

 The 3 Steps